primus/primus/README.md

 <script src="/primus/primus.js"></script>
 ```

+As you can see, it will use the `/primus` pathname by default.
+Primus needs to
+own the whole path/namespace in order to function properly as it will forward
+all other requests directly in to the transformers so they can work their magic.
+If you already have a static folder with the name `primus` you can change the
-If you've configured a different `pathname` in the options you would of course
+pathname to something different and still make this work.
+But you would of
-need to update the `src` attribute to the correct location.
+course need to update the `src` attribute of the script tag to set the correct
+location.
 It's always available at:

 ```
 <protocol>://<server location>/<pathname>/primus.js